Super Fun Time

 • Review: Quo Vadis Equology Textagenda Planner

 Exaclair has great timing.
 Right about the time I was lamenting my lack of organization, I stumbled onto the Quo Vadis blog and saw they were offering planners to bloggers who wanted to review them.
 I had no experience with any of their products but I’m not one to turn down an opportunity so I threw my hat in the ring.
 I chose the Equology Textagenda Daily planner which is marketed as a student planner but I hoped the daily layout would suit my needs.
+Karen quickly shipped the red covered planner I requested and I put it to use immediately.
+Over the last two and a half weeks, I’ve used it almost every day to keep my work and personal activities on track.

 Read more…